ccloquet/ShowMe/README.md

 3. The citizen clicks on the link and take a picture.
 4. The picture is sent to the server.
 5. The server validates the data received (image and key).
-6. The dispatcher sees the pictures in reverse chronolocical order after a couple of seconds.
+6. The dispatcher sees the picture in reverse chronolocical order after a couple of seconds.

 __or: live streaming__
 3'.
 The citizen allows for cam and mic use.